Total Awarded: $6,583,500

 Geographic Focus: Gulf Coast, US

 Per the Foundation’s policy, the Foundation does not provide disaster relief.
-Hurricanes Katrina and Rita created an unprecedented scenario that caused the Foundation to make an exception and to put aside its usual grant‐making process and provide expedited support to help rebuild affordable housing and assist community development efforts in the affected region.
-The Foundation supported a total of 8 organizations, making one-time grants and Program-Related Investments (PRIs) that totaled $4,875,000 and providing $1,708,500 in interest and principal forgiveness for existing PRIs.
+Hurricanes Katrina and Rita created an unprecedented scenario that caused the Foundation to make an exception.
+Following these natural disasters, the Foundation put aside its usual grantmaking process and provided expedited support to help rebuild affordable housing and assist community development efforts in the affected region.
+It started this process by first reaching out to organizations with which the Foundation had a pre-existing relationship and approved all of their requested support within months of the hurricanes.
+Overall, the Foundation supported a total of eight organizations by making one-time grants and Program-Related Investments (PRIs) that totaled $4,875,000 and by providing $1,708,500 in interest and principal forgiveness for existing PRIs.

 In 2012, the Foundation commissioned an evaluation of this 2005 hurricane-related funding.
 Our charge to the evaluation team was twofold: